-The overall tubule persistency or cisternal persistency is calculated as the average over time, and can be visualised as a merged image between the map of persistent tubules (green) and persistent cisternae (magenta) (Fig. 8.3).
-Alternatively, results for each lag period can be animated using the play button in the Display.
+The overall tubule persistency or cisternal persistency is calculated as the average over time, and can be visualised as a merged image between the map of persistent tubules (green) and persistent cisternae (magenta).
+If the G checkbox is ticked, the background set to grey to allow visual discrimination of regions of low persistency that are coded as black (Fig. 8.3).
+The sk checkbox superimposes the pixel skeleton for the first time-point in blue.
+Results for each lag period can be animated using the play button in the Display.